paulkarpenko/us-code-ui/uscode/title-49-transportation/chapter-201-general.md

 (1) to provide information, directly cause information to be provided, or otherwise directly assist in any investigation regarding any conduct which the employee reasonably believes constitutes a violation of any Federal law, rule, or regulation relating to railroad safety or security, or gross fraud, waste, or abuse of Federal grants or other public funds intended to be used for railroad safety or security, if the information or assistance is provided to or an investigation stemming from the provided information is conducted by—

-  (A) a Federal, State, or local regulatory or law enforcement agency (including an office of the Inspector General under the Inspector General Act of 1978 (5 U.S.C.
-App.; Public Law 95–452);
+  (A) a Federal, State, or local regulatory or law enforcement agency (including an office of the Inspector General under chapter 4 of title 5; 11 So in original.
+A closing parenthesis probably should precede the semicolon.

   (B) any Member of Congress, any committee of Congress, or the Government Accountability Office; or